Day 21 - Lessons in Patience on GR65 : Labastide-Murat to Vers

 a wonderful waterfall and two scenic bridges.
 Here we relaxed,

-uploaded pictures, and began drafting the days blog.
+uploaded pictures, and began writing our daily journals.

 When we checked into our gite we discovered that it was a very interesting building - three very narrow stories tall, and we were given two beds in a loft above the top floor.
 This was very neat, but the downside was that it was very hot up there under the roof!